Mansfield and Sutton Astronomical Society holds a number of public open evenings each year during the Autumn and Winter months.

 - Merchandise, including excellent photos of astronomical objects.

-- Refreshments and a selection of cake will be available from our serving hatch.
+- Refreshments and a selection of cakes will be available from our serving hatch.

 There is wheelchair access into the building and disabled toilet facilities.
 However, please be advised that the main telescope is accessible only by a spiral staircase.